tbtommyb/elise-johnson/content/qi-gong.md

 Classes are for all ages and loose-fitting clothing and non-slip socks are the only equipment required.

+Just [get in touch](/contact) for a **FREE** taster class.

+## NEW: Lockdown special offer

+Elise is offering a new Saturday class to help us maintain our health, mood and immune systems during the winter lockdown.

+Saturday classes are just **£5** every Saturday for a 50 minute class.

-## Class details
+## Regular class details

 Qi Gong classes are £8 a class, with discounts if you attend multiple classes per week:
 - 2 classes a week for £10
 - Special offer: **3 classes a week for £12** (just £4 per class!)

-In July classes are at 10am each day.

-From 1 August they will be 10am Monday, Wednesday, Friday and 11am Tuesday, Thursday.
+Classes are at 10am Monday, Wednesday, Friday and 11am Tuesday, Thursday.

-Please [get in touch](/contact) for a FREE taster class.